meteor/meteor/content/routing.md

 After reading this guide, you'll know:

-1. What role URLs play in a client-rendered app, and how it's different from a traditional server-rendered app.
+1. The role URLs play in a client-rendered app, and how it's different from a traditional server-rendered app.
 2. How to define client and server routes for your app using Flow Router.
 3. How to have your app display different content depending on the URL.
 4. How to construct links to routes and go to routes programmatically.